• Skip to primary navigation

 Instructions

-• Season short ribs with salt and pepper on both sides and lightly coat the short ribs with flour on all sides, dusting off any excess.
+• Season the short ribs with salt and pepper on all sides and lightly coat the short ribs with flour on all sides, dusting off any excess.

 • Add in the chopped garlic and tomato paste and saute for another minute, until the tomato paste is distributed and garlic is tender but not burnt.